MichalEder/SudokuSolver/README.md

 Change your directory to the project folder:

 Run the script with a Sudoku puzzle as a command-line argument.
-The puzzle should be a string of 81 characters where '0' represents empty cells:
+The puzzle should be a string of 81 (row after row) characters where '0' represents empty cells:

 python sudoku_solver.py '400006000306500000510370000003900200000020000060001700004500102000003807000100506'
 The script will attempt to solve the puzzle and provide the result.